mellowmarshe/kitter/README.md

 Gets all posts and optionally a limited or offset amount

 !
 OPTIONAL
 ! offset        : integer   : how many rows should be skipped, used for paging ! limit         : integer   : how many rows should be returned ?
 LIST OF
 ? id            : integer   : the id of the post
 ? author        : string    : the author of the post
 ? author_id     : integer   : the id of the poster
-? content       : string   : the content of the post
-? hearts        : integer  : the amount of hearts or "likes" ? hearted_users : string[] : the users that hearted this post
+? content       : string    : the content of the post ? hearts        : integer   : the amount of hearts or "likes" ? hearted_users : integer[] : the users that hearted this post
 ? timestamp     : string    : the timestamp of when posted

 curl --header "Content-Type: application/json" \
   --request GET \